dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-api.md

 ## How to Access the API

-dbt Cloud support two types of API Tokens: User tokens and Service Account tokens.
+dbt Cloud supports two types of API Tokens: User tokens and Service Account tokens.

 ### User API tokens